How to Maintain Your Rental Property

 3. Conduct Seasonal Maintenance

-By addressing specific maintenance tasks tailored to each season, such as cleaning gutters in the fall, servicing HVAC systems in the spring, or preparing the property for winter weather, you can prevent potential issues and minimize maintenance expenses.
+By addressing specific maintenance tasks tailored to each season, such as cleaning gutters in the fall, servicing HVAC systems in the spring, or preparing the property for winter weather, you can prevent potential issues and minimize maintenance cost.

 Seasonal maintenance ensures that the property remains safe, functional, and well-maintained, providing a comfortable living environment for tenants and protecting the landlord's investment in the long run.